TheAvonian/vscode-uuid-generator/README.md

 # UUID Generator

-This extension can generate Universal Unique Identifiers (UUID) and either add them to the file you are editing, or place them on the clipboard.
+This extension can generate Universal Unique Identifier (UUID) values and either insert them into the file you are editing, or place them on the clipboard.

 One useful case for this extension is to create UUIDs for configuring new profiles for [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/).

 ## Features

-This extension supports creating a new, valid UUID and then either adding it diretly to the currently active editor, or placing it on the clipboard.
+This extension supports creating a new version 4 UUID and then either adding it to the current location in the active editor, or placing it on the clipboard.

 The easiest way to run the commands is from the command palette by pressing (`Ctrl+Shift+P` or `Cmd+Shift+P` on Mac), typing `UUID` and selecting the desired function.
 * Insert new UUID